 A solicitor may be able to assist in a compensation claim in cases where the dentist has not performed their duty professionally and you have suffered loss or pain as a result.
 The aim is to show that if the correct treatment or advice was given, the outcome of the procedure or lack of procedure would have been different.
 Claims may not be successful if the same outcome would have been reached if the right treatment or advice was given.

 Most dental negligence claims have unique circumstances and the path to making a claim may not always be straightforward.
-So that you can get the right advice to fit your individual situation, it is highly advised that you contact an expert negligence solicitor to talk about your claim.
+So that you can get the right claim advice to fit your individual situation, it is highly advised that you contact an expert negligence solicitor to talk about your claim.

 Opting to have treatment through a private dentist holds no guarantee that the treatment will be successful.
 This is despite statistics from the NHS showing that around 21% of adult patients prefer using a private dentist.
 In cases of negligence, it is possible to make a claim against both private practitioners and NHS dentists.